 Can I link solar panels to the heat pump?

-Solar PV and Solar Thermal Systems can be integrated to work with your heat pump system depending on the make and model of your heat pump.
+Solar PV can be integrated to work with your heat pump system depending on the make and model of your heat pump.

 Can a heat pump cool my home in the summer?